 If you have ever been pulled over under the suspicion of DUI, you know that you will be asked to take a breathalyzer test by the officer who stopped you.
-However, many wonder if they are better off taking the breathalyzer test or refusing to do so.
+However, many wonder "should I take a breath test" after being pulled over.
 In this article, we will share the information you need to know, so you are aware of your rights if you are ever pulled over.

-What Option Do You Have When It Comes to Taking the Breath Test?
+What Options Do You Have When It Comes to Taking the Breath Test?

 First, there are two opportunities to take a breath test.
 The first opportunity will occur on the side of the road during the traffic stop.
 This breath test involves a small, hand-held device called a Portable Breath Test (and generally referred to as the PBT).

 The second chance to take a breath test takes place in the police station.
 In the police station, the breath test is conducted using a large stationary machine that is slightly larger than modern desktop computers.
 The machine is called a breathalyzer.
 The difference between the two devices is important: the PBT is NOT admissible in evidence against the defendant, but the breathalyzer IS.

 The PBT is used by a police officer to assist him in determining whether there is probable cause to arrest a person for driving under the influence.
 The person may refuse, and there is no penalty for doing so (whereas a driver’s license summary suspension will follow for refusing the breathalyzer).

 What Happens When You Are Stopped for A Breath Test?